newaetech/cwlint-demo-aes-arm/README.md

 ### (b) Physical Setup ###

 This requires a ChipWhisperer for performing power analysis, and a suitable target board.
 This is designed to run on a CW308 UFO board with the STM32Fx targets.
 Switching between STM32F devices does require physically switching the target boards (or having multiple ChipWhisperer-Capture + target setups).

+### (c) ChipWhisperer-Lin ###

+Running the output requires copying the project files to the ChipWhisperer-Lint server.
+They should then be run with the appropriate configuration file.

+A summary download will get information across all the projects, providing the summary of all project tests.

 ## Example Output ##
 See [doc/all-boards-output-example.html](https://htmlpreview.github.io/?https://github.com/newaetech/cwlint-demo-aes-arm/blob/master/doc/all-boards-output-example.html) for the result of running the tool.
 Here's a little sneak peak: